 Prevention is the key to saving thousands in the long run.
 When preparing to plant a new tree on the boulevard between your sidewalk and the street, do a little research or contact your local arborist for advice.
 The type of tree you choose to plant will play a huge part in determining whether you are going to have an issue with tree roots.
 In addition, installing a root barrier during the initial planting, before the root system has a chance to mature, is the most efficient method for prevention.

 Do you have tree root damage to your sidewalk or need advice on planting a new tree on the boulevard?
-Contact your Certified Arborist at Tree Medics today for a free consultation.
+Contact your Certified Arborist at Tree Medics today for a consultation.